 N files or directories

-results in a warning being output and exit with an error code of 25 .
+results in a warning and exit with an error code 25 .

---max-delete=0 to be warned about files in the destination without removing any of them.
+--max-delete=0 generates warning about files in the destination without removing them.

 It is expected that rsync previously sent the whole directory ( using